Traveling in Vietnam: 12 Practical Tips and Handy Insights

 #9 Tips for Traveling by Bus in Vietnam

 When traveling through Vietnam, you can’t avoid long bus journeys.
 Taking long bus journeys is the way to get around in Vietnam.
 Buses are incredibly cheap and often quite comfortable.
 For long distances, take a night bus.
 In a night bus, you can often lie completely flat, allowing you to sleep comfortably.
 A funny detail is that you always have to take off your shoes when boarding a night bus.
 You’ll be given clean slippers to keep the bus clean.
 Don’t forget to bring enough drinks and snacks when you’re on a long bus ride.
 Warm clothing is also essential because the air conditioning can be turned up to the max.
-Also, bring some good earplugs or noise-canceling headphones when traveling on a night bus.

 Tip: On 12Go, you can find all different buses and routes in Vietnam.
 You pay a fair price here, and you can read reviews about the bus company.